-The aging process is natural and unavoidable.
-As we age, we begin to see a variety of changes to our eyes, brows, cheeks, jaw lines and neck.
-Board Certified Facial Plastic Surgeon Dr. Buonassisi places great importance on using a variety of surgical techniques that create natural results and leave patients looking refreshed and reinvigorated.
-Vancouver face lift surgery is primarily designed to enhance and tighten the lower portions of the face, particularly the cheeks and jaw line.
+With 18 years experience and vast experience performing Vancouver facelift surgery, Facial Plastic Surgeon Dr. Buonassisi places great importance on using a variety of surgical techniques that create natural results and leave patients looking refreshed and reinvigorated.
+Facial rejuvenation techniques are primarily designed to enhance and tighten the lower portions of the face, particularly the cheeks and jaw line.
 Some people who choose facelift surgery have a neck lift as well to tighten and rejuvenate the neck, eliminating excess tissue and “banding” or wrinkling that often forms as we age.
 Facelifts come in different “sizes” and on this page we explain the long incision technique in detail, however you can also learn about mini lifts and short incision techniques on our website.

 The long incision facelift is ideal for people who are experiencing age related to changes to the lower part of the face and have pronounced sagging of the neck area.
 Through the longer incision, more extensive improvement to the neck area can be achieved.
 This procedure is usually performed in conjunction with a platysmaplasty, which provides an even greater improvement to the neck area.
 This video explains the long incision facelift and who is a candidate.